DavidCultureFPV/QuadParts/Alternate_install_methods.md

 ![PWA](https://img.shields.io/badge/PWA-Ready-green?style=for-the-badge&logo=pwa)

 ## 🚀 All the installation methods below is experimental and not fully tested.
 These methods below is intended for the more experienced user.
 Build using the instructions below at your own risk.
+If you are not that experienced, its ok.
+Follow the simpler installation method which can be found here: https://github.com/hasmeni/QuadParts/blob/main/README.md

 ## 📋 Prerequisites